Completeness of bond market driven by L\'evy process: Abstract

 \section{Abstract}

-The completeness problem of the bond market model with noise given by the independent Wiener process and Poisson random measure is studied.
-Hedging portfolios are assumed to have maturities in a countable, dense subset of a finite time interval.
-It is shown that under some assumptions the market is not complete unless the support of the L\'evy measure consists of a finite number of points.
+The completeness problem of the bond market model with the random factors determined by a Wiener process and Poisson random measure is studied.
+Hedging portfolios use bonds with maturities in a countable, dense subset of a finite time interval.
+It is shown that under natural assumptions the market is not complete unless the support of the L\'evy measure consists of a finite number of points.
 Explicit constructions of contingent claims which can not be replicated are provided.

 \begin{quote} \textbf{Key words}: bond market, completeness, L\'evy term structure

 \textbf{AMS Subject Classification}: 91B28, 91B70, 91B24.

 \textbf{JEL Classification Numbers}: G10,G11 \end{quote}